clientIO/joint/packages/joint-core/demo/decorators/README.md

-# JointJS Decorators Example Application
+# JointJS Decorators Demo

 ## Setup

-Use Yarn and NPM to run this example.
+Use Yarn to run this demo.

 You need to build *JointJS* first.
 Navigate to the root folder and run:
 ```bash